arleinascimento13/binary-search/README.md

 - Implements a binary search algorithm to find the index of the target number in the array.
 - Displays the index of the target number or an appropriate error message if the target number is out of bounds.

+## BIG-O Notation
+- Using the concepts of BIG O Notation to calculate the complexity of an algorithm:
+- For the function mentioned in the code of this repository: The algorithm visits each element of the array once.
+- If the array has 10 elements, the algorithm performs 10 operations.
+- f(n) = O(n)

 ## Getting Started

 ### Prerequisites